Policy and Communications

 Sam is the Transport and Infrastructure Adviser at the Australian Trucking Association with responsibility for policy development, advice and engagement on transport, infrastructure and related policy issues.

-With a background in policy and government for more than seven years, he has experience in securing funding for local infrastructure projects, parliamentary process, political campaigns and program delivery of environment and heritage grants.
+With a background in policy and government, he has experience in securing funding for local infrastructure projects, parliamentary process, political campaigns and program delivery of environment and heritage grants.

 Sam has a Masters in Urban and Regional Planning, a Bachelor of Arts in Policy Studies and is an affiliate member of the Planning Institute of Australia.